Evan-121/Evan-hackpad/README.md

 # Evan-hackpad
-this is a thing tha\

--list of materils (BOM)
--how it works / the idea of what you want
--what ur gonna use it for
+i used an oled screen, 9 keys/switches, and a xiao prosessor

+all the switches anre linked into the xiao and so is the oled so when i plug it in i can program the buttons to run spesific functions

+i will use it to game controll music and  use it to controll some of my other arduino/razberry pi progects

 -photos of fusion case
 -pcb photo

 -code files
--3d model filr
+-3d model file
 -PCB gerber filezip